eoniedev/Embedded_SmartFan/README.md

-#Smart Fan
+# Smart Fan
-Embedded System Project\n
+This is Embedded System Project.
-STM32F104
+-STM32F104